DATA-606-SPRING-2022/Tchuissi_DATA606/README.md

 ## II.c Machine Learning Techniques

+For all the techniques, our two metrics will be the following:

+- **R-squared or Coefficient of Determination (R2)**: This metric represents the part of the variance of the dependent variable explained by the independent variables of the model.
+It measures the strength of the relationship between your model and the dependent variable
+- **Mean Absolute Error (MAE)**: This metric evaluates the mean of the absolute values of each prediction error on all instances of the test data-set.
+Prediction error is the difference between the actual value and the predicted value for that instance.

 ### II.c.1 Linear Regression model: Ordinal Least Square (OLS)

 Our first ML technique is Linear Regression with OLS.
 Ordinary least squares (OLS) regression is a statistical method of analysis that estimates the relationship between one or more independent variables and a dependent variable; the method estimates the relationship by minimizing the sum of the squares in the difference between the observed and predicted values of the dependent variable configured as a straight line